jxlin/thunderhill-racing/PythonCppInterfacePlayground/README.md

 # PythonCppInterfacePlayground

 An Initial Proof-of-concept Python wrapper for Polysync Core.
 This is work in progress.
-I am not sure yet how the images should be exposed in the python layer.
+We discovered a better way to access the images using shared memory.
+You may look at some sample code and access methods here [sharedmem_image_data_viewer](../sharedmem_image_data_viewer).
 Please feel free to explore and test this example.

 ## Installation